rbehjati/comprehensive-rust/src/concurrency/shared_state/mutex.md

       the data it protected might be in an inconsistent state.
 Calling `lock()` on a poisoned mutex fails with a [`PoisonError`].
 You can call `into_inner()` on the error to recover the data regardless.
+* Try panicking in a thread::scope (not to prevent thread::scope from panicking, use join).

 [`PoisonError`]: https://doc.rust-lang.org/std/sync/struct.PoisonError.html